Sourabh250/entertainment-app/README.md

 # Entertainment App

 Welcome to the Entertainment App!
 This app is designed to provide you with a seamless entertainment experience.
-Whether you're looking for movies, TV shows, or music, this app has got you covered.
+Whether you're looking for movies or TV shows, this app has got you covered.

 ## Features